-Did you know that self talk studies (Gallup 2008) show that up to 70% of our daily self talk is negative?
-What?
-That would mean that only 30% of our daily self talk – our inner dialogue – is positive.
+Did you know that studies (Gallup) show that up to 70% of our daily self-talk is negative?
+That would mean that only 30% of our daily self-talk – our inner dialogue – is positive.

-So, how can we just stop it?
-How can we decrease our negative self talk and move to a habit of more positive self talk?
+So, how can we just stop this defeatist cycle?
+How can we decrease our negative self-talk and move to a habit of positive self-talk instead?

-To make self talk positive, we must change what goes into our subconscious.
-So, try this — when you catch yourself giving yourself negative feedback, take a bath.
+Try this — when you catch yourself giving yourself negative feedback, take a bath.
 I don’t mean literally (though that couldn’t hurt).
 I mean more figuratively.
-I mean take a mind break to a positive experience.
+Take a positive mental break.

 Take a break in your mind and recall an event where you were outrageously successful.
 Think about how it made you feel.
 What were you doing, thinking, and feeling?
 Replay that event in your mind.
-This will snap your mind into a positive mode and encourage positive self talk about what you are doing right then.
+This will snap your mind into a positive mode and encourage positive self-talk about your current situation and state of mind.

-In short, we can begin to harness the power in our minds by taking an active role in deciding what to think, and increasing the positive messages we send to ourselves.
+In short, we can begin to harness our mental power by taking an active role in choosing not only what to think, but also increasing the positive messages we send to ourselves.

 You may find at first this positive memory recall is difficult.
-But, with practice, the events will be easier to recall and use in your present situation.
-Remembering back to a time and experience when you were happy, successful, and fulfilled really will help you practice more positive self talk.
-And, positive self talk is very powerful.
-Try it and watch how if feels.
-Pretty good.
+With practice, the events will be easier to recall in your present situation.
+Remembering back to a time and experience when you were happy, successful, and fulfilled really will help you practice more positive self-talk.
+This exercise can be very powerful.
+Try it and watch how it changes the way you feel.

 The next time you find yourself stressing about something or deciding you’re not up to a challenge, stop and take a bath.
-Recall a positive replacement and begin increasing your positive self talk.
+Recall a positive experience and begin increasing your own positive self-talk.